Hydra: Virtualized Multi-Language Runtime for High-Density Serverless Platforms: Background and Motivation

 \subsection{Lightweight Execution Environment}

-Virtualizing the language runtime, i.e., allowing multiple functions to concurrently run in the same runtime reduces the startup latency and memory footprint of Serverless functions.
-However, it requires enforcing resource isolation, in particular, memory isolation.
-CPU, file system, and network isolation can be guaranteed using Operating System-level primitives such as Linux's Control Groups~\cite{cgroups} (cgroups).
-Memory isolation guarantees that functions cannot access memory owned by other functions that execute in the same address space.
-There are two main approaches that have been proposed to enforce memory isolation in Serverless workloads: WebAssembly and Isolates.
+Running multiple function invocations in a single runtime reduces startup latency and memory footprint of serverless functions by using a single virtualization stack.
+However, it requires enforcing resource isolation.
+CPU, file system, and network isolation can be guaranteed using Operating System-level primitives such as Linux Namespaces and Control Groups~\cite{cgroups}.
+Memory isolation requires function sandboxing.

-\textbf{WebAssembly}~\cite{haas:2017} is a binary-code format with memory safety guarantees.
-These are enforced by constraining memory access to a single linear byte array with efficient bounds checks during compilation and run-time.
-Runtimes supporting the execution of WebAssembly functions could use it to run multiple functions in a memory-isolated environment.
-However, WebAssembly does not currently support Garbage Collection, making it impossible to compile and run non-trivial functions written in languages such as Python, Java, and JavaScript directly into WebAssembly.
-Another alternative is to compile the language runtime to WebAssembly, for example, compiling CPython to WebAssembly~\cite{shillaker:2020}.
-This alternative, however, re-introduces resource redundancy and does not virtualize the runtime.
+There are two main widely available sandboxing techniques in modern language engines: WebAssembly sandboxes and Memory Isolates. \textbf{WebAssembly}~\cite{haas:2017} is a binary-code format with memory safety guarantees that resulted from the evolution of previous Software Fault Isolation techniques such as NaCL~\cite{nacl}.
+These guarantees are enforced by restricting memory access to a single linear byte array with efficient bound checks during compilation and run-time.
+Runtimes supporting the execution of WebAssembly sandboxes can run multiple functions in a memory-isolated environment~\cite{shillaker:2020,gadepalli:2020}.
+However, modern WebAssembly runtimes do not include high-level languague support and thus, the function code would have to include the language engine.
+For example, existing support to run Python/JavaScript code requires functions to include CPython/V8 (or other engine) compiled into WebAssembly~\cite{shillaker:2020,fermyon}.
+This mechanism re-introduces redundancy as sandboxes do not share language engines, making it similar to OS-level virtualization stacks in Figure~\ref{fig:virt:arch}.

-Language runtimes such as V8~\cite{v8} and GraalVM~\cite{graalvm} offer memory \textbf{isolates}, a memory segment that can be used to host the execution of a function.
-While unmanaged languages such as C and C++ need WebAssembly's memory safety guarantees to run in isolation, managed languages such as Python, Java, and JavaScript, by the design, cannot directly access memory and therefore cannot escape their sandbox.
-With this insight in mind, memory isolates can be easily implemented by directing memory allocations from different functions to the respective memory isolate.
-Isolates are, however, restricted to executing functions written in the language supported by the runtime, JavaScript for V8, and Java for GraalVM.
+Language runtimes such as V8~\cite{v8} and GraalVM Native Image~\cite{graalvm} offer \textbf{Memory Isolates}, a memory segment that can be used to host the execution of a function.
+Similarly to WebAssembly sandboxes, an isolate is a linear memory segment used to keep application objects.
+References are resolved within the linear memory segment and the sandbox limits are enforced by the compiler and runtime.
+Isolates are, however, restricted to executing functions written in the language supported by the runtime, JavaScript for V8, and Java bytecode for GraalVM Native Image.